oahr/oahr/src/faq.md

 **Can I have multiple Product IDs for the same project?**

 > Sure, if multiple Product IDs are technically required.
-You can also request further Product IDs later, if you extend your project and need more.
 >
 > However, you cannot reserve Product IDs for future use.
-But there is also no need to do so, since it is easy to get more Product IDs as soon as you need them.
+But there is also no need to do so, since it is easy to get more Product IDs as soon as you extend your project or start another one.

 **Can I use your Manufacturer ID and a preliminary Product ID for my early prototype?**